 Science Audio webcasts: An exclusive partnership with Pulse of the Planet, updated daily with two-minute sound portraits of Planet Earth.
 Tracking the rhythms of nature, culture and science worldwide, blending interviews with extraordinary natural sounds.

-This week's word in the news: SUBPOENA
+This week's word in the news: INVASIVE

 FOUND IN THE NEWS: